Skip to main content

 4. Take off any jewellery in case your skin becomes swollen.

-5. Take off and wash your clothes at a high temperature.
+5. Take off and wash your clothes at a high temperature (60 degrees Celsius or higher).

-If there's nothing on or in your skin, or you've removed it, wash the affected area with soap and water.
+If there's nothing on or in your skin, or you've removed what was on your skin, wash the affected area with soap and water.
 This will help lower the chance of infection.

-There are some things you can do to ease your symptoms.
+If the insect bite or sting is not serious, there are other things you can do at home to ease your symptoms.

 Do